SupaaHiro/schwifty-lab/blog-posts/20251023-ckad/article_EN.md

 ## Prerequisites

-A running Kubernetes cluster (Minikube, Docker Desktop, or [KillerCoda Playgrounds](https://killercoda.com/playgrounds)) and basic familiarity with Pods and YAML manifests.
+A running Kubernetes cluster (Minikube, Docker Desktop, or https://killercoda.com/playgrounds/course/kubernetes-playgrounds) and basic familiarity with Pods and YAML manifests.

 ## Getting the Resources